-- Most ILL returnable items like books are sent via "Library Rate" mail, which can take longer to arrive.
+- Most ILL returnable items like books are sent via "Library Rate" mail, which normally takes longer than first-class postage.

 - The lending institution is backlogged and does not process ILL items in less than 24 hours like we do.
 This is common.

-- Your returnable item is an infrequently used item and is kept at an off-site storage facility such as a warehouse.
-This can be the case at larger research institutions that have so many books it becomes necessary to keep them at a remote facility that is only accessed as needed.
+- Your item may be an infrequently used item and kept at an off-site storage facility such as a warehouse or repository.
+This can be the case at larger research institutions that have so many items it becomes necessary to keep them at a remote facility that is only accessed as needed.
 This can add over a week to normal response times.
-Most lenders are happy to lend these materials and we will email you to tell you when we this is the case.

 - Your citation was missing some important information and had to be verified before processing could begin.
-The volume of requests could be higher than normal that day and could be moved to the bottom of the pile since it was problematic.
-Please contact a Reference Librarian if you have questions about your request before submitting it by stopping by the library or using our Ask the Library service.
+Please contact a Reference provider if you have questions about your request before submitting it by stopping by the library or using our Ask the Library service.

 Can I renew an interlibrary loan book?

-To request a renewal, logon to My ILLiad, click on the item you want renewed, and click the renew button.
-ILLiad will email you when your renewal has been granted and the new due date will appear in My ILLiad.
+To request a renewal, log in to your ILL account, locate the item you want renewed, and click the renew button beside the request.
+You will receive an automated message when your renewal has been granted and the new due date will appear beside the request in your ILL account.

 How many requests can I place at a time?

-Request away!
-There is no set limit of ILL items that you can request at one time.
-Please be aware that ILL due dates are different from Kimbel Library due dates.
+There is no set limit of ILL items that you can request.

 Who can place interlibrary loan requests?

-All students, faculty, and staff members of Coastal Carolina University can place interlibrary loan requests.
-Requests are also filled for members of the CCU Alumni Association who have a CCU alumni library card.
-If you do not fall into any of these categories then please use the services of your local public library.
+All current students, faculty, and staff members of Coastal Carolina University can place interlibrary loan requests.
+If you are not a current faculty, staff, or student of CCU then please use the services of your local public library.